argoproj-labs/hera/docs/examples/workflows/upstream/conditional_artifacts.md

 # Conditional Artifacts

 > Note: This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/conditional-artifacts.yaml).